Explore the Best of Cebu: A Memorable 3-Day Tour of Cebu (updated 2023)

-What to see and do in Cebu in 3 days
+Where to go and things to do in Cebu

 Day 1 flying to Cebu